Browser does not support script.

 Before attempting the test you should be able to complete the following tasks:

-Assuming that you already have your Letter of Initial Assessment, you should be looking towards gaining your qualifying sea time before sitting your three Y4 modules, which are:
+Assuming you already have your Letter of Initial Assessment, you should be looking towards gaining your qualifying sea time before attending your certification courses.

 Before you are permitted to sit a yacht engineering examination you must have attended an MCA recognised training course and gained a course completion certificate.

-Our students enjoy well above industry standard exam pass rates, our aim is to maintain and improve upon this level of achievement.
+Our students enjoy well above industry standard exam pass rates.

-Warsash Maritime Academy is an ELCAS approved training provider.
+We are an ELCAS approved training provider.
 If you have ELCAS funding available to you, you can use it to pay for your training.
 All you need to do is let us know that you will be accessing your ELCAS funding, and provide us with the relevant forms to complete on your behalf when making a booking with us.
-Search for Warsash on the ELCAS website to see a list of our approved courses.
+Search for Solent on the ELCAS website to see a list of our approved courses.

 Candidates undertaking an MCA written exam conducted by SQA/IAMI who have been diagnosed as dyslexic by either an educational psychologist or a specialist dyslexia teacher may be allowed an extra 15 minutes for each hour of normal examination time.
 Please note that the request for the extra time must be made at least two weeks prior to the exam date and must be accompanied by the relevant paperwork.